SEABROOK ISLAND

 • A transportation element that considers transportation facilities, including major road improvements, new road construction, transit projects, pedestrian and bicycle projects and other elements of a transportation network.
 This element must be developed in coordination with the land use element, to ensure transportation efficiency for existing and planned development;

-• A priority investment element that analyzes the likely federal, state and local funds available for public infrastructure and facilities during the next ten years and recommends the projects for expenditure of those funds during the next ten years for needed public infrastructure and facilities such as water, sewer, roads and schools.
+• A priority investment element that analyzes the likely federal, state and local funds available for public infrastructure and facilities during the next ten years and recommends the projects for expenditure of those funds during the next ten years for needed public infrastructure and facilities such as water, sewer, roads and schools; and

 A local government may incorporate additional elements into its comprehensive plan above and beyond those required by state law.